11 Psychology B

 The following assessment types enable students to demonstrate their learning in Stage 1 Psychology:

-• Assessment Type 1: investigations folio
+• Assessment Type 1: Investigations folio

-• Assessment Type 2: skills and applications tasks
+• Assessment Type 2: Skills and applications tasks

 Students complete:

-• at least one practical investigation
+• At least one practical investigation

-• one investigation with a focus on science as a human endeavour
+• One investigation with a focus on science as a human endeavour

-• at least one skills and applications task
+• At least one skills and applications task

 These assessments enable students to demonstrate their learning in this subject under the assessment design criteria of:

-• investigation, analysis, and evaluation
+• Investigation, analysis, and evaluation

-• knowledge and application
+• Knowledge and application

 Additional Information

-Last updated: June 2023
+Last updated: July 2025